 On imaging, choroid plexus papillomas are characterized by vividly enhancing masses, usually intraventricular.
 Hydrocephalus is common.

 The tumors are usually well-defined lobulated masses, either iso- or somewhat hyperdense compared to the adjacent brain.
 There is associated hydrocephalus.
 They usually homogeneously enhance, demonstrating an irregular frond-like pattern, resulting in a cauliflower-like appearance.
 If there is markedly heterogeneous contrast enhancement, a choroid plexus carcinoma should be suspected 4.

 Fine, speckled calcification is seen within the tumor in approximately 25% of cases 4.

 The frond-like morphology of the tumor can usually be seen, especially following contrast administration.
-Varying degrees of associated hydrocephalus are also present in almost all cases.
+Varying degrees of associated hydrocephalus is also present in almost all cases.

-- T1: typically isointense compared to adjacent brain; may be somewhat hypointense
+- T1: typically isointense compared to the adjacent brain; may be somewhat hypointense

 - iso to hyperintense

 - small flow voids may be seen within the tumor

 - T1 C+ (Gd): marked enhancement, tends to be homogeneous